Premier Foot & Ankle

 If you break any of the 58 bones in your feet and ankles, you need proper treatment and expert advice.
 The skilled podiatrists at Premier Foot & Ankle treat foot and ankle fractures with a focus on fast relief and long-term healing.
-For your convenience, there are offices located in McKinney, Dallas, Frisco, Allen, Mesquite, Celina, and Plano, Texas.
+For your convenience, there are offices located in McKinney, Dallas, Frisco, Mesquite, Celina, Sherman, Irving, and Plano, Texas.
 To book an appointment, call or click today.

 There are many causes of foot and ankle fractures or breaks.
 You may develop a tiny crack in a bone or suffer a severe break, which can result in your bone piercing the skin.

 Common scenarios that result in foot and ankle fractures include:

 - Auto accidents